An introduction to our Muse Learning program, library - based learning program, and our ICT environment.

 Each child’s school life and study-related records are stored as digital data, which is used for the further promotion of learning.

-※For more information about the Apple Distinguished School program, please visit the webpage of Apple Inc.
+※For more information about the Apple Distinguished School, please visit Apple's website.